Thursday Forum: October 26, 2017

 - H B Bear on Thursday Forum: October 26, 2017

+- Roger on Luke Simpkins: The Left Delivers for Home Grown Terrorism

-- Michel Lasouris on Politicians should face a penalty for costs stemming from their wilfully negligent decisions
+- min on Politicians should face a penalty for costs stemming from their wilfully negligent decisions

 -